UKPLab/coling2016-pcrf-seq2seq/README.md

 # PCRF-Seq2Seq

-An adaptation of MarMot morphological tagger for generic sequence-to-sequence tasks from [our paper](http://aclweb.org/anthology/C16-1160).
+An adaptation of the MarMot higher-order CRF tagger for generic sequence-to-sequence tasks from [our paper](http://aclweb.org/anthology/C16-1160).

 Please use the following citation: